dunglas/frankenphp/docs/embed.md

 Thanks to this feature, PHP applications can be distributed as standalone binaries that include the application itself, the PHP interpreter and Caddy, a production-level web server.

-Learn more about this feature [in the presentation made by Kévin at SymfonyCon](https://dunglas.dev/2023/12/php-and-symfony-apps-as-standalone-binaries/).
+Learn more about this feature [in the presentation made by Kévin at SymfonyCon 2023](https://dunglas.dev/2023/12/php-and-symfony-apps-as-standalone-binaries/).

 ## Preparing Your App